terodotus/ot-harjoitustyo/JaakaappiTietokantaApp/dokumentaatio/kayttoohje.md

 ## Create a new user
 You need to have a username to use the fridgeapp.
 This can be done in the create a new user -scene.
+In case you notice that you already have username, you may just press the "back"-button, and go back to login scene.

 <img src="https://github.com/terodotus/ot-harjoitustyo/blob/master/JaakaappiTietokantaApp/dokumentaatio/Kuvat/newUserScene2_07052020.jpg" width="400">